alexeyvax/form-validation-constructor/README.md

 ```

-and open on your browser file **index.html**
+and open file **index.html** in your browser

 ## Install with npm

-You`ll could install library with npm
+You can install library with npm

 ```javascript
 npm install --save form-validation-constructor
 ```

-You could connect to your project after install
+after installation you can connect it to your project
-The best place to the connect your root file, which connected all scripts
+The best place to the connect is your root file, which combine all scripts
 example:

 ```javascript